-World Health Organization (WHO) had identified a seafood market in Wuhan as being the starting point of the outbreak.
+The World Health Organization (WHO) identified a seafood market in Wuhan as being the starting point of the outbreak.
 Initially, it was believed that the infection was contained within the city.
 However, a person traveling from Wuhan to Thailand was hospitalized recently with mild pneumonia and tests have confirmed that the individual is infected with the new coronavirus.
 As such, it can no longer be said that the virus is limited to Wuhan.

 The person, a 61-year-old woman, has been admitted to the Bamrasnaradura Infectious Diseases Institute in Bangkok.
 What makes her case unique is the fact that she has never visited the seafood market that was linked with the initial outbreak.
 As such, it would suggest that the new virus might be transmitted from humans to humans rather than just animals to humans as previously speculated.
-If this is true, it means that the virus has the potential of quickly spreading across cities and countries.
+If this is true, it means that the virus has the potential to quickly spread across cities and countries.

 WHO is considering organizing an emergency committee meeting to deal with the issue.
-A spokesperson claimed that there was “no clear evidence of human to human transmission.”
+A spokesperson claimed that there was “no clear evidence of human-to-human transmission.”
 However, the organization is yet to determine exactly how the virus is spreading.
 “The possibility of cases being identified in other countries was not unexpected, and reinforces why WHO calls for on-going active monitoring and preparedness in other countries… Given developments, WHO Director-General Dr. Tedros Adhanom Ghebreyesus will consult with Emergency Committee members and could call for a meeting of the committee on short notice,” the organization said in a statement (VOA News).

 According to Peter Daszak, the president of EcoHealth Alliance, the death of one person has made this virus a “significant concern.”
 Authorities in China have shut down the seafood market in Wuhan and have disinfected the entire area.
-739 people who have been in close contact with the hospitalized patients are being observed.
+739 people who have been in close contact with hospitalized patients are being observed.

 A new case?